 The College's spending policy is 4.5% of the endowment's fair value applied to a three year moving average with a one year lag.
-The amount appropriated for operations is \$25,421 and \$24,000 for the years ended June 30, 2015 and 2014, respectively.
+The amount appropriated for operations is \$26,524 and \$25,421 for the years ended June 30, 2016 and 2015, respectively.

 In establishing these policies, the College considers the expected return on its endowment and its programming needs.
 Accordingly, the College expects the current spending policy to allow its endowment to maintain its purchasing power and to provide a predictable and stable source of revenue to the annual operating budget.
-Additional real growth will be provided through new gifts, any excess investment return or additions designated by the Board of Trustees.
+Additional real growth will be provided through new gifts, excess investment return or additions designated by the Board of Trustees.